COMP2150-24s1/level-design-assessment-Commander-Firestrike/README.md

 ### 1.4.
 Exploration
 <!-- How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places? -->
 My level design facilitates autonomy and invites the player to explore but not being entirely linear, as well as providing rewards to players who explore.
 Section 1 has a hub area which connects to two other smaller areas, which introduce a few mechanics each, and the player can choose either section to play through first.
 Section 2 and 3 are also connected by a hub area, and allow the player to choose which one to play first.
-Various encounters also have a second, more difficult path to take, which rewards the player with a health container.
+Various encounters also have a second, more difficult path to take, which rewards the player with a health pickup.
 My aesthetic and layout choices create distinct and memorable spaces and places by using unique design language.
 Section 2 and 3 have their own theme, style, and main mechanics.
 The hub areas offer a place to rest and are revisited, making them more memorable.

 ## 2. Core Gameplay (~400 words)
 <!-- A section on Core Gameplay, where storyboards are used to outline how you introduce the player to each of the required gameplay elements in the first section of the game.
 Storyboards should follow the format provided in lectures. -->